Nested Loops

 PHP

-The following sample demonstrates PHP’s Doctrine 2.0.5 framework:
+The following example uses PHP’s Doctrine framework:

 $qb = $em->createQueryBuilder();